 So, for all you bartenders, bar managers and bar owners out there, let’s get to it—what’s the best way to do liquor inventory?

 Sufficiently stocking a bar with alcohol is just the beginning.
-Inventory is important for maintaining enough liquor, of course, but it also identifies:
+Inventory is important for maintaining enough liquor, of course, but it also allows your business to identify:

 Many factors play a part in this process, but here is the basic method.